roycetech/learn-ruby/learn-rails/blog/README.md

 Overview:
 =========

-This project is from [this](http://guides.rubyonrails.org/getting_started.html) guide:
+This project is from a guide found at (http://guides.rubyonrails.org/getting_started.html)

 Project Features: